Achiengy/Insurance-website/README.md

 ## Technology Used
-* HTML - which was used to build the structure of the pages.
+* HTML - used to build the structure of the web page.

-* CSS - which was used to style the pages incuding the left aside navigation bar
+* CSS - used to style the web page.

 ## Licence